Fitch Affirms Barclays at 'A'; Outlook Stable

 the IDRs.

-The VRs and IDRs of the two entities are equalised because of
+The IDRs of the two entities are equalised because of the lack

 Our assessment of the VRs places high importance on Barclays'